Tohu wa-bohu: Use in modern culture

 The phrase is featured on the front of Godspeed You!
 Black Emperor's EP Slow Riot for New Zero Kanada, referring to the use of the phrase in Jeremiah 4:23.
 Jeremiah 4:23-27 is shown on the back of the album cover.

-Tohu and Bohu are used as names for monsters in McCrae web-novel 'Worm'.

 Tohuvabohu is the name of KMFDM's 15th studio album, as well as the title track on the album.

+Tohu and Bohu are monsters in the superhero web serial novel Worm.